 - States where you must keep or replace bumpers if they were originally on the car, as designed by the manufacturer

 - Note: In these states, if the car was not originally designed with bumpers, you can drive it without them.

 Note that many states forbid driving a car in an “unsafe condition” or with broken pieces protruding.
 If your bumper is missing, damaged, or unsafely attached, it’s possible the police in your area could consider your car unsafe.
 Police can give you a ticket in these instances, even if the state’s legal code does not explicitly mention missing or damaged bumpers.
 The fact that your state has no specific requirements for bumpers would not guarantee your success if fighting that ticket in court.

-States also require you to display license plates on the front and/or back of your car.
+All states also require you to display license plates on the front and/or back of your car.
 Without a bumper, you will still need to attach the plates somehow.

-Bumpers, often front and rear, or an equivalent that meets safety standards are required on passenger cars in the following states.
 Some states make exceptions for particular types of vehicles, such as trucks over a certain weight.
 If you drive something other than a standard passenger vehicle or SUV, check the link for your state to see if you’re covered: